 The idea is new as yet, but viscose producers are already seeing the potential.
 From Lenzing’s Refibra to Tangshan Sanyou’s ReVisco, manufacturers are beginning to experiment with producing viscose from waste cotton.

-The percentages are currently low – 30% of Refibra and 50% of ReVisco are made from wate fabric, while other producers’ offerings are still at below 20%.
+The percentages are currently low – 30% of Refibra and 50% of ReVisco are made from waste fabric, while other producers’ offerings are still at below 20%.
 But with recycled raw materials, closed-loop systems, and the reduction of toxic chemicals, viscose may yet be able to claim status as a truly eco-friendly material.

 As a consumer, being aware of the issues and holding our favourite brands accountable is a great way to support a change to more sustainable viscose production.
 If we put pressure on fashion brands, they in turn will put pressure on their suppliers, leading to better practice all round.
 Simple actions you can take include:

-- Look out for brands that are working towards using responsible viscose sourcing and reward them with your custom.
+- Looking out for brands that are working towards using responsible viscose sourcing and reward them with your custom.
 Use Canopy’s ‘Hot button’ reports and the Changing Market Foundation’s Brand Categorisation guide, as well as information from individual brands on how they source viscose and rayon fabric.

 - If a brand you love isn’t doing well, write to them.
 Explain your concerns and ask them what they are doing to make sure their viscose is responsibly sourced.
 The more of us who show we care, the more likely brands are to pay attention.

 Traditional viscose fabric falls down on a number of eco-credentials.
-But the potential to do better is still there.
+But the potential to do better is still definitely there.

 Together, we can hold brands accountable and make sure that the future looks green for this plant-based fabric.